 Use Transline for postemergence control of labeled broadleaf weeds in new and established plantings of cottonwood/poplar and eucalyptus tree plantations.
-Apply as a broadcast foliar spray over trees or as a banded or directed spray Apply in 10 gallons or more per acre total spray volume using ground equipment only.
-Multiple applications may be made as long as the total rate per annual growing season does not exceed 1 1/3 pint per acre.
+Apply as a broadcast foliar spray over trees or as a banded or directed spray at a rate of 1/3 to 2/3 pint per acre.
+Apply in 10 gallons or more per acre total spray volume using ground equipment only.
+Multiple applications may be made as long as the total rate per annual use season does not exceed 1 1/3 pint per acre.
 Apply to new plantings only after they are well established as indicated by several inches of new healthy growth.